bahaidev/textbrowser/README.md

         1. Provide example plugins of each type for this version if possible
     1. Specific automated fields
         1. Previously implemented:
+            1. Option to show renamed fields (like "Book #" -> "Book Name" for Bible) before renaming (reimplement as additive plug-in but with one field on by default and the other off); already has placeholder in `files.json` - add to `field-alias.js`; already added to new version but need to reimplement as plugin
             1. Synopsis, Roman numerals, Chinese numbers, word-by-word translation, auto-romanized Persian/Arabic, Persian with English tooltips, English with Persian/Arabic tooltips,